-1114 Biography as History

-4 credits

-The study of biography as a genre of historical writing.
-The course first will consider biographies written in the ancient, medieval, and early modern periods, then will review a variety of modern approaches, ranging from the traditional political and intellectual biography to psychobiography and prosopography.
+Biography as History study of biography as a genre of historical ng.
+The course first will consider biogras written in the ancient, medieval, and modern periods, then will review a variety nodern approaches, ranging from the itional political and intellectual biography sychobiography and prosopography. manities.
+34, 1135 Understanding Europe I/II fered at the-Budapest Campus only) 4 credits is interdisciplinary course offers a comparae study of Europe's history, culture, heritage, litical and economic development.
+Attention focused on the 20th century: the two World ars, the division of Europe after 1945, inteation in the West, Soviet-type political and conomic systems in East-Central Europe; the isintegration of the Communist Bloc and the oviet Union; new tension and crises; renewed opes for a unified Europe; European nstitutions and organizations; Europe's role n world affairs.
+Two-semester course.
+Heritage Sequence, Humanities.
+1136 (FR) America From the Sixties to 2001 4 credits As an introduction to history at the college level, this course will explore the American experience in the 1960s and after-liberation and identity movements, "revolutions (biological, digital, economic, political, religious, social), and war - concluding with the American prospect for the new century.
 Humanities.

-1134, 1135 Understanding Europe I/II (offered at WMC-Budapest only)

-4. 4 credits

-This interdisciplinary course offers a comparative study of Europe's history, culture, heritage, political and economic development.
-Attention is focused on the 20th century: the two World Ward, the division of Europe after 1945, integration in the West, Soviet-type political and economic systems in East-Central Europe; the disintegration of the Communist Bloc and the Soviet Union; new tension and crises; renewed hopes for a unified Europe; European institutions and organizations; Europe's role in world affairs.
-Two semester course.

-Heritage Sequence, Humanities.
+1151 (FR) 1899 vs. 1999: The End of the Century Then and Now 4 credits A study of the late 19th century, known as the fin-de-siecle, or "end-of-the-century."
+This course will compare the major issues of fin-de-siecle culture, society, and politics to those of our own Western cultural heritage at the end of the 20th century.
+Topics include: the 19th-century Dreyfus Affair vs. the recent Lewinsky Affair, Imperialism in Africa and Asia vs. Westernization today, and the cultural revolution in the arts.
+Humanities.